 We assume proprioceptively generated control relies exclusively on feedback from the shape of the body of the nematode.
-The C elegans forward locomotion motor circuit consists of command interneurons that innervate motor neurons along the ventral nerve cord.
-Ventral motor neurons innervate ventral body wall muscles and dorsal motor neurons innervate dorsal body wall muscles (Fig. 1(a)).
-B-type motor neurons are the primary excitatory motor neurons implicated in forward locomotion.2 Here, we model B-type motor neurons as bistable elements, following Boyle et al. $(2012)^3$ and inspired by electrophysiological recordings of bistable RMD head motor neurons.4 In our continuous representation of the body, the state of ventral (VB) and dorsal (DB) motor neurons at a point u along the body is given by $V^{\rm V}(u), V^{\rm D}(u) \in \{0,1\}$, respectively.
+The C. elegans forward locomotion motor circuit consists of command interneurons that innervate motor neurons along the ventral nerve cord.
+Ventral motor neurons innervate ventral body wall muscles and dorsal motor neurons innervate dorsal body wall muscles (Fig. 1a).
+B-type motor neurons are the primary excitatory motor neurons implicated in forward locomotion.2 Here, we model B-type motor neurons as bistable elements, following Boyle et al. (2012)3 and inspired by electrophysiological recordings of bistable RMD head motor neurons.4 In our continuous representation of the body, the state of ventral (VB) and dorsal (DB) motor neurons at a point u along the body is given by $V^{V}(u), V^{D}(u) \in \{0, 1\}$, respectively.

 In our simplified representation of the circuit, only B-type neurons are represented explicitly.
 The activation of B-type motor neurons is determined by two components: (i) current inputs from other neurons in the locomotion neural circuit and (ii) a dynamic proprioceptive current.
 A tonic input from the AVB command interneurons, and VD to VB inhibition are included implicitly.
 The former is treated as a constant and can therefore be absorbed into the switching threshold θ .
 VD to VB inhibition is treated as a reset3 that ensures VB and DB neurons are always in antiphase (when VB is on, DB is off and vice versa).
 For a neuron at position u, the proprioceptive input current is typically modelled as the stretch of one side of the body (ventral or dorsal) relative to a rest length.
-It is easy to show that in our fixed radius geometry, this measure of stretch can be reformulated as a measure of curvature, which conveniently allows us to use our representation of the midline of the body.
+It is easy to show that in our fixed radius geometry, this measure of stretch can be reformulated as a measure of curvature, which allows us to use our representation of the midline of the body.
+In fact, during forward locomotion the C. elegans undulation wavelength and amplitude typically scale with body size (for example during development),5 suggesting that any sensing of length changes along the body scale similarly (in other words measuring relative rather than absolute length changes).
+Conveniently, the non-dimensional curvature κ exactly captures such length-invariant deformation due to stretch along the body.
 Accordingly, here, the proprioceptive input current $I{\kappa}(u)$ is given by the mean body curvature over a specified proprioceptive range, represented as a fraction of the body length, $\Delta(u)$:

+We note that this is equivalent to having formulated the proprioceptive response in terms of the dimensional curvature and having non-dimensionalized the result.
+The input current represents the effective stretch of each side of the body arising in the (non-dimensional) mechanical model.
 Here, we adopt a convention whereby a positive (negative) range corresponds to a posterior (anterior) receptive field, and where positive curvatures κ , a positive proprioceptive input current and a positive preferred curvature β all correspond to dorsal bending, whereas negative values correspond to ventral bending.
-Anteriorly facing processes are found in A-type motor neurons of the ventral nerve cord and have been implicated in backward locomotion.^{2,5,6}
+Anteriorly facing processes are found in A-type motor neurons of the ventral nerve cord and have been implicated in backward locomotion.^{2,6,7}

 When the proprioceptive input $I{\kappa}(u)$ exceeds the proprioceptive threshold θ (Table S1), the dorsal neuron will switch off and the ventral one on.
 When the input falls below some threshold (here, taken as $-\theta$ for symmetry) the dorsal neuron will switch on and the ventral one off.
-We implicitly assume synchrony of DB and VD, and similarly of VB and DD (see Fig. 1(a)).
+We implicitly assume synchrony of DB and VD, and similarly of VB and DD (see Fig. 1a).
 Neuronal state switching is then given by